gustavopinto/gustavopinto.github.com/_pages/cv-of-failures.md

 - Empirical Software Engineering Journal: 2017
 - Information and Software Technology: 2016 (2x)
 - Journal of Systems and Software: 2017 (2x)
+- Journal of Internet Services and Applications: 2018
 - Software: Practice and Experience: 2014

 ## Conference papers rejected (24)